Guy XIV de Laval: Brocéliande

 At the beginning of the 15th century, the château de Comper became the fiefdom of the Laval family.
 In order to assert better his precedence on the viscountcy of Rohan to the States of Brittany, Guy XIV de Laval, seigneur of Brocéliande, pretended, via his parent, to be descended from the ancient kings of Armorica Conan and Ponthus.
 In 1467, he tried to get inserted into the "Chartre des Usements de Brécilie", with the object of the seigneurial rights over the inhabitants of the forest, mentioning the jousts of Ponthus, making a historical fact of a 14th-century fictional romance in the style of the Arthurian legends called "Le roman de Ponthus et la Belle Sidoine".

 He was the lieutenant-général of the duchy of Brittany in 1472.

-Comte of Laval
+Count of Laval

-Louis XI, in 1482, gave full powers to the comté of Laval, separating it from the Maine.
+Louis XI, in 1482, gave full powers to the comté of Laval, separating it from the Comté of Maine.
 The comté of Laval was directly responsible to the crown of France.

 He was buried at the collegial church of Saint-Thugal at Laval.
 His daughter Jeanne de Laval (1433–1498) was the wife of king René I of Anjou.
 His eldest son, Francis, would be Grand Master of France and comte of Laval (Guy XV de Laval), and one of his cadets Pierre de Laval was archbishop of Rheims.